Overview

 Creating Open Graph

-To create an open graph g1
+To create an open graph g1:

 CREATE GRAPH g1 ANY

-keyword identifies an open graph.
+The ANY keyword identifies an open graph.

 Showing Labels